 Small office floor plans are generally used by companies and businesses with ten employees or fewer.
 One example - a small firm of professionals who consult with local clients, such as accountants, real estate agents, and lawyers.
 As such, this small office layout usually includes individual work areas with desks and one or more rooms in which to meet with clients.
 Another typical use for this size office space is a small medical practice, which may have a reception area and several patient/exam rooms.Read More

-The typical size range is 2000 square feet (185 m2) and less for a small office floor plan.
+The typical size range is 1000 square feet (100 m² ) and less for a small office floor plan.
 One way to get a rough estimate of your best floor plan size range is to multiply the number of workers by a particular space allocation.
-The allocation can be anywhere from 100 sq ft (10 m2) per person for an open office layout to 200 sq ft (18 m2) per person with more executive-style closed offices.
+The allocation per person for an office layout should be about 100 sq ft (about 10 m²).

 With a small space, every bit of floor plan matters.
 So, it’s essential to consider the key functions and needs for your particular small office layout.
 Some ideas to consider:

 Creating a detailed list of the functions you want to accomplish is an important step.
 You’ll have a thorough checklist of rooms and areas that are musts for your particular business - super helpful while browsing or creating floor plans.

 While you are a small business today, where will you be in 5 years?
 As you plan the layout, make sure you think about the projected growth rate of the company.
 For example, if you’ll be adding employees over the next few years, where will they sit?
 With more employees, will you also need additional meeting space or other key rooms?

 Are you ready to develop or update your small office floor plan layout?
 With some upfront planning and research, you can create a pleasant small office workplace that maximizes productivity, creativity, and employee satisfaction.
 Browse our small office floor plan examples.

 For home office floor plans, check out our home office floor plan examples.